alotofdavid/beem/docs/commands.md

 DCSS bot commands
 -----------------

-A quick guide for commonly used bot commands.
+A quick guide for commonly used DCSS bot commands you can use in any chat where beem is listening.

 ###List games and milestones